RichardBradley/liquibase.github.com/manual/grails.md

 Prior to the Grails Database Migration Plugin, Liquibase supported a grails integration as well.
 This plugin has not been updated since version 1.9.

-To install, simply run grails install-plugin liquibase and create your [[databasechangelog.html|change log XML file]] in grails-app/migrations/changelog.xml
+To install, simply run grails install-plugin liquibase and create your [change log XML file](databasechangelog.html) in grails-app/migrations/changelog.xml

 Run the following command in your project folder to install Liquibase plugin:
 ''grails install-plugin liquibase''